dotnet/iot/Documentation/How to Deploy an IoT App.md

 This provides information how to prepare a Publish Profile and deploy an application to a development board.

-## How to Prepare a Publish Profile

-In order to deploy applications to a development board (e.g. Raspberry Pi, HummingBoard, etc.), you need to setup a Publish Profile.
-This can be accomplished by multiple tooling.

 ### Using Visual Studio

 1. Once you have an application setup in Visual Studio, right-click the project in the Solution Explorer and select Publish...